 Dr. Rachel Ness is amazing!
 She is extremely caring, experienced, and takes the time to truly address your concerns.
 I very highly recommend seeing her.

 Shingles can usually clear on its own, but it can be extremely uncomfortable and painful for patients, so Dr. Ness can offer medications to help ease symptoms.
 These most commonly include anti-viral medications, pain relievers, and anti-itch creams.
 In more extreme cases of shingles, nerve-blocking injections can sometimes be used to reduce pain.
 Treatment can also include easing symptoms after the rash has cleared, in the case of PHN.

 It’s highly important to treat shingles immediately because it can cause other complications beyond PHN.
 Ocular shingles can occur when shingles spread to the face and eye area, sometimes causing serious complications to the vision.
 Shingles can also cause infection if the blisters are not treated properly or covered.

 The best way to lower your risk of getting shingles is through receiving both doses of the shingles vaccine after the age of 50.
 This can also lower your chance of developing extreme pain and discomfort that can last for months or years.

 With expert care from Dr. Ness, shingles can resolve quickly and without complication.
-To schedule an appointment with Dr. Ness and discuss your treatment options, contact Fargo Dermatology by calling or filling out our online form.
+To schedule an appointment with Dr. Ness and discuss your treatment options, contact Fargo Dermatology by calling or booking online.